Olical/Heir/README.md

 If you still need to have multiple things shared between classes to avoid duplication, you can now use the `mixin` method to merge objects into your inheritance hierarchies where required.

+## Changes from v2

+The concept of `_super` now works better, but in a completely different way.
+Thanks to @vejersele in issue #9.

 ## Downloading

 You can obtain a copy by cloning this repository with git, installing through [npm][] or [bower][].
 Heir is called `heir` within both package managers.